LennartKeller/DeepTextClustering/README.md

 # Or (better):
 conda env create -f conda_environment.yml
-# The latter will create a conda env named clustering, containing nearly all required packages.
+# The latter will create a conda env named deep_text_clustering, containing nearly all required packages.
 ```

 If you are using conda, it is necessary to install these packages manually: